-Good morning, if you're a regular visitor you'll have realised weeks ago, but I have a new publishing contract with Headline Publishing Group.
+Good morning, if you're a regular visitor you'll have realised weeks ago, that I have a new publishing contract with Headline Publishing Group.
 I have two brand new books being released in May 2021 and September 2021!
 Both books are set in Shetland, which I was lucky enough to visit during 2019.
 For the first time, I've written a series linked by a beautiful setting and loveable characters.

 Amazon links: For pre-orders